Wondering What to Do in Alaska This Winter? Here Are 11 Ideas!

 Ski at Skeetawk Hatcher Pass

 This winter, we plan to introduce the younger members of the family to skiing.
-We will head to Skeetawk in Hatcher Pass which just opened in 2020.
+We will head to Skeetawk in Hatcher Pass.
 We are looking forward to exploring the 30 acres of trails this winter.
 Our oldest is joining the ski club at school and trying to decide between skis or snowboarding.
 The youngest are excited to learn what downhill is all about.
+Get more information about where else to downhill and cross-country ski in Alaska.

 Winter Road trip to Fairbanks, Chena Hot Springs and North Pole